ZzeZzofas/FC-ABSS/journal.md

 ### Day 10 – July 2
 **Time Spent:** 5h

-The control box layout was my focus.
-I simulated how it would behave under environmental stress, like blocked airflow or external heat exposure.
-Internal temperature rise was steeper than I expected.
+I designed the **control box**.
+Digitally, I arranged where each component would sit: microcontroller, relay board, wiring paths, and ventilation.
+I ran a simulation of how hot the box would get if airflow was blocked.
+Unsurprisingly, it overheated quickly, which made me glad I added ventilation slots in the second design.

-It’s funny, but designing the “box” was one of the most satisfying parts — maybe because I could imagine physically holding it.
+It’s funny, but designing the box felt like one of the most “real” parts of the project.
+I could almost imagine holding it.

 ---

 ### Day 11 – July 3
 **Time Spent:** 5h

+Data logging simulation today.
+I planned for a 30-day run, storing values of light intensity, temperature, and dissolved oxygen.
+I formatted the logs into CSVs, each row marking a new reading every 10 seconds.

-Simulated data logging today.
-I drafted CSV outputs for temperature and light data across a 30-day run.
-At one point, I accidentally simulated a storage failure and laughed at how realistic it felt — like even my digital systems have bad days.
+At one point, I simulated a storage overflow, and the “system” crashed.
+I couldn’t help but laugh — even in simulation, my designs find ways to break.

 ---

 ### Day 12 – July 4
 **Time Spent:** 5h

-Researched nutrient measurement methods.
-Mostly dug into nitrate and phosphate sensing techniques.
-Simulated how each one responds over time.

-At some point I stopped and thought: I’ve been staring at “nutrient removal efficiency” graphs on July 4th while most people are out enjoying fireworks.
+I researched nutrient measurement techniques — mostly nitrate and phosphate detection.
+I logged the response times of ion-selective sensors and compared them against spectrophotometry.
+In simulation, I modeled how fast each detection system could update a feedback loop.

+Somewhere in between, I realized it was July 4th, and while most people were out celebrating, I was staring at simulated phosphate curves.
+That made me laugh at myself.

 ---

 ### Day 13 – July 5
 **Time Spent:** 5h

-I designed a 48-hour test cycle simulation and tracked nutrient drop rates every 6 hours.
-It was cool watching nitrogen and phosphorus levels graph out smoothly.

-The graphs looked satisfying, like progress bars slowly filling up.
+Ran a **48-hour test cycle simulation**.
+I set up nutrient levels at the start and recorded how they dropped every 6 hours.
+The nitrogen removal curve was smooth, phosphorus lagged slightly behind, but overall the results looked realistic.

+I graphed everything, and the graphs honestly felt like little progress bars ticking forward.
+That gave me a weird sense of satisfaction.

 - ![Results of removal rates and adjustment values](images/image-7.png)